Charlie Blackmon Player Props: Rockies vs. Padres

-Charlie Blackmon and his Colorado Rockies take the field on Opening Day against Blake Snell and the San Diego Padres on March 30 at 9:40 PM ET.
+After going 3-for-5 with a double in his last game, Charlie Blackmon and the Colorado Rockies face the San Diego Padres (who will start Nick Martinez) at 9:40 PM ET on Friday.

+In his last game, he had three hits (going 3-for-5 with a double) against the Padres.

 Charlie Blackmon Game Info & Props vs. the Padres